 John’s formal photography education started with the Germain School of Photography in New York City.
-Later on while at City College he studied under Lester L. Krauss, who also had a successful commercial photography studio in Manhattan.
+Later on while at City College he studied photography under Lester L. Krauss, who also had a successful commercial photography studio in Manhattan.
+In addition, John studied art under Jay Milder.

 Several years later John studied painting with Doug Ohlson.
-Afterwards he was painting under Allan D’ Arcangelo while pursuing photography with Walter Rosenblum.
+Afterward, he was painting under Allan D’ Arcangelo and drawing with Lois Dodd.
+Studies in photography continued during this time period with Walter Rosenblum.

 John received his M.F.A. in Studio Art from Brooklyn College in Brooklyn, New York.